 Bones members contend that keeping reminders of mortality is an important part of the society.

-The tomb’s artifacts of death serve as a consistent reminder that members get only one life to make their mark on the world.
+The Skull and Bones tomb inside artifacts of death serve as a consistent reminder that members get only one life to make their mark on the world.

 The society aims to turn out persons of great influence and power.
 People who sit by and let life pass them by are not typically these types of people.

 As a result, the Bonesmen are constantly reminded that one day, their time to be great will expire.